Published on 28 May 08

 Changes to the CGT small business concessions, together with the new definition of small business entity, have made it possible for a larger number of businesses to access tax free capital gains.
 This presentation includes:

 - when will a business with net assets of more than $6 million be able to

 - why you no longer need to have an individual with direct ownership of an entity to meet the controlling individual test and to access the retirement concession

 - how some of the previous disadvantages of two families in business owning units in unit trusts through their own discretionary trusts have been removed

 - when and why would you use a partnership of discretionary trusts to get greater access to the concessions

 - keeping the commercial premises as a rental property after all the active business assets have been sold and still being able to access the concessions when the property is sold at a later date

 - how much of the capital gain, or the proceeds, can you roll into Superannuation after 1 July 2007?

-Jo-Anne Hotston, CTA, is a Director of TaxBytes, a Knowledge Shop Company, which is a specialised in house tax training business.
-She is also a Tax Director of Bentleys NSW.
-Jo-anne is a Fellow of the Institute of Chartered Accountants and a Chartered Tax Adviser of The Tax Institute, and holds a Masters of Taxation from the University of Sydney.
+Jo-anne is a director of TaxBytes, a Knowledge Shop Company, which is a specialised in house tax training business.
+She is a Fellow of the Institute of Chartered Accountants and a Fellow of The Tax Institute and holds a Masters in Taxation from the University of Sydney.
 Jo-anne has been providing tax training to accounting and legal firms since 1994 from first tier firms down to smaller firms.
 She provides monthly tax training to a number of accounting firms throughout Australia.
 She has had extensive experience as a presenter in taxation matters and has been a regular presenter for the ICAA and TTI.